Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Introduction

-To this end, we consider the minimal model of a single orbital tight-binding model with nearest neighbor (nn) hopping on the two-dimensional kagom\'e lattice depicted in Fig. \ref{suscep}a.
-At vH filling, the FS passes through the three independent vH points labeled by $\bM_{1,2,3}$ at the zone boundary (Fig.~\ref{suscep}b), that are perfected nested by the $2a_0 \times 2a_0$ 3\bQ-wavevectors $\bQ_\alpha={1\over2}\bG_\alpha$, where $\alpha=1,2,3$ and $\bG_\alpha$ is the reciprocal wavevector of the kagom\'e lattice.
+To this end, we focus on the translation symmetry breaking $2a_0\times 2a_0$ CDW and consider single-orbital effective model with electron-electron interactions on the kagom\'e latticed depicted in Fig. \ref{suscep}a, where electrons hop between nearest neighbor (nn) sites and the strengths of interactions are phenomenological input parameters.
+At vH filling, the FS of noninteracting electrons passes through the three independent vH points labeled by $\bM_{1,2,3}$ at the zone boundary (Fig.~\ref{suscep}b), that are perfected nested by the $2a_0 \times 2a_0$ 3\bQ-wavevectors $\bQ_\alpha={1\over2}\bG_\alpha$, where $\alpha=1,2,3$ and $\bG_\alpha$ is the reciprocal wavevector of the kagom\'e lattice.
 The kagom\'e lattice is special in that the Bloch states at the $\bM_\alpha =\bQ_\alpha$ points are exclusively localized on the $\alpha$-th sublattice due to the sublattice quantum interference effect \cite{Kiesel-prl13, Wu-prl21}, as shown in the sublattice resolved FS in Fig.~\ref{suscep}b.
+As a result, the onsite Coulomb interaction $U$, which acts on the same sublattice, is obstructed and ineffective at producing the leading $2a_0 \times 2a_0$ electronic instabilities.
+Furthermore, the phenomenological $U$ in the kagom\'e metals is expected to be small since they are found to be nonmagnetic down to very low temperatures \cite{Ortiz-prm19, Ortiz-prm21, Kenney-jpcm21} and their low-energy bands revealed in ARPES agree remarkably well with those predicted in DFT \cite{Ortiz-prl20, Wilson-prx21, Wang-xiv21, Nakayama-xiv21, Hu-xiv21, Kang-xiv21, Luo-nc22}.
+Indeed, DFT+DMFT calculations \cite{Zhao-prb21} indicate that these kagom\'e metals are good metals with weak electron correlations, and functional RG studies \cite{Wang-prb13, Kiesel-prl13} suggest that $U$ would favor $\bq=0$ magnetic orders outside the scope of this work.
+Therefore, the onsite interaction $U$ is neglected here in the effective model.

-As a result, the Hubbard $U$-interaction, which acts on the same sublattice, is obstructed and ineffective at producing the leading electronic instabilities, and intersite Coulomb interactions connecting different sublattices may play an important role.
-Indeed, extended Hubbard model including the nn Coulomb repulsion $V_1$ has been investigated by functional RG \cite{Wang-prb13, Kiesel-prl13}, showing the emergence of several electronic orders.
-In addition to the $\bq=0$ orders without breaking translation symmetry such as ferromagnetism, Pomeranchuk instability, intra unit cell charge order, and unconventional superconductivity, translation symmetry breaking bond-ordered CDW and spin density wave (SDW) at wave vector $\bq=\bQ_{1,2,3}$ indeed emerge when the extended Coulomb $V_1$ dominates.
+Intersite Coulomb interactions connecting different sublattices are expected to play an important role in triggering instabilities towards $2a_0\times 2a_0$ orders.
+Extended Hubbard model including the nn Coulomb repulsion $V_1$ on the kagom\'e lattice has been investigated by functional RG \cite{Wang-prb13, Kiesel-prl13}, showing the emergence of translation symmetry breaking bond-ordered CDW and spin density wave at wave vector $\bq=\bQ_{1,2,3}$ when the extended Coulomb $V_1$ dominates.
 Despite the emergence of 3\bQ\ real CDW with the SD or ISD bond configurations, no signature of TRS breaking CDW order with LC has been found.